michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 23. But woe to those who are with child and to those who suckle in those days! for there will be great distress in the land, and wrath upon this people.

-24. And they shall fall by the edgeMouth. of the sword, and be led captive into every place, and Urishlem shall be trodden down of the Gentiles, until shall be fulfilled the times of the Gentiles.
+24. And they shall fall by the edge

 25. And there will be signs in the sun, and in the moon, and in the stars, and on earth distress of nations, and smiting of hands from astonishment at the voice of the sea,